lambert-stephen/U-Graduate/README.md

 add student was getting implemented but there wasn't a ton of time to do so, so it is broken.

-To run our test cases, Run the UGraduateApplicationTests in IntelliJ or Eclipse, all current test will pass, and there is still more to be added.
+To run our test cases, Run the UGraduateApplicationTests, all test pass as well as the github action tests
 ## Description

 Overview: uGraduate is going to be an application that centralizes the current